 Mark completed his Masters in Clinical Psychology and PhD at Murdoch University.
 Mark works in the mood and anxiety disorders program at CCI, providing treatment for groups and individuals with depression and anxiety disorders.
 He has previously worked as a researcher in educational psychology and lecturer in social and developmental psychology at Murdoch University.

 Melissa completed her Master of Psychology (Clinical) at the University of Western Australia.
 Her master’s thesis examined anxiety-related attentional biases in younger and older adults.
 Melissa joined the team at CCI in 2014, but has been involved in research collaboration with CCI since 2011, looking at interpersonal problems in anxiety, depression and eating disorders, and how these relate to treatment outcomes.

-Olivia has been working at CCI since 2015, following the completion of her Doctor of Psychology (Clinical) at The University of Western Australia (UWA).
+Olivia has been working at CCI since 2015, following the completion of her Doctor of Psychology (Clinical) at The University of Western Australia.
 Olivia’s Honours and Doctoral research theses both focused on the area of eating disorders.
 Her Honours thesis investigated predictors of dropout in outpatient treatment for eating disorders (published in Behaviour Research and Therapy, 2012), while her Doctoral thesis explored readiness and motivation to change in the treatment of adult outpatients with anorexia nervosa.
-Olivia delivers Cognitive Behavioural Therapy (CBT) for adults with eating disorders and Family Based Therapy for clients aged 16-18 with anorexia nervosa.
-In addition to her clinical work, Olivia has been actively involved with the Australia and New Zealand Academy for Eating Disorders (ANZAED) for the past five years, and will be convening ANZAED's national conference in Perth in 2021.
+Olivia delivers Cognitive Behavioural Therapy (CBT) for adults with eating disorders and Family Based Therapy (FBT) for clients aged 16-18 with anorexia nervosa.
+In addition to her clinical work, Olivia has been actively involved with the Australia and New Zealand Academy for Eating Disorders (ANZAED) for the past six years, and convened ANZAED's annual binational conference in Perth (and online) in 2021.
+She is currently co-chair of the Academy of Eating Disorders CBT Special Interest Group.
+Olivia as also a board approved supervisor.